Algonquin College, Ontario

 Partners: Victim Justice Network

-The mission of Algonquin College of Applied Arts and Technology is to transform hopes and dreams into lifelong success.
-The College does this by offering hands-on, digitally connected, experiential learning in more than 300 programs.
-These programs range from everything from health, business, media and design, trades and technology to … Learn More
+The mission of Algonquin College is to transform hopes and dreams into lifelong success.
+Algonquin College does this by offering hands-on, digitally connected, applied education and training to tens of thousands of people across the Ottawa Valley, through partner campuses around the world, and over the internet.
+Algonquin College is a … Learn More